VITA Grant FAQs Category: Allowable/Unallowable Costs

 3. Are costs associated with completing grant reports and normal accounting and bookkeeping considered allowable costs?
 What about audit costs?

-The salary paid to individuals responsible for compiling grant reports and maintaining accounting records may count as matching funds.
+The salary paid to individuals responsible for compiling grant reports and maintaining accounting records may be allowable funds as long as they are incurred during the grant’s period of performance.
 However, the amount is limited to the portion of the salary attributable to time spent performing services that are an integral and necessary part of the program.
-The cost principles address the required recording of grant time in 2 CFR Part 220, 2 CFR Part 225 and 2 CFR Part 230.
+The cost principles at 2 CFR Part 200, Subpart E – Cost Principles address the required recording of grant time.
+Expenses incurred outside the period of performance are not allowable.
 Expenses associated with the preparation of the application are not allowable.

-Audit costs required in accordance with OMB Circular A-133 are allowable and should be pro-rated to the VITA grant based on its share of the overall federal funding expended by the organization.
+Audit costs required in accordance with 2 CFR Part 200, Subpart F- Audit Requirements are allowable and should be pro-rated to the VITA grant based on its share of the overall federal funding expended by the organization unless it is a cost included in your indirect expense calculation.

 4. May we use federal funds to pay individuals for return preparation, screening, and reviewing returns?